-Here are ideas for what to do in Jasper National Park during the day, if you need them.
+Here are ideas for things to do in Banff during the day, if you need them.

 Another major national park in Alberta, Wood Buffalo is widely considered a great aurora destination – but it’s a long ways from everywhere.
 Depending on the season you visit, you may need to drive up north into the Northwest Territories to reach an entrance to Wood Buffalo National Park – or fly in.
 Given its remoteness, it’s obviously got fantastic dark skies.

 5. McDonald Park Dark Sky Preserve (British Columbia)

 British Colombia is Canada’s most developed western province, with Vancouver nestled in its southwest corner.
 Despite this, there are great stargazing spots and dark sky preserves in the territory.

 Located just an hour outside of Vancouver, it’s surprising to find a dark sky preserve so close to a major city.
 In fact, McDonald Park is a favorite spot for the Fraser Valley Astronomers society.
 While it’s less common to see the northern lights this far south in Canada, it is possible if the atmospheric activity is strong enough, and this is your best bet for a dark sky site near Vancouver.